nest/nestml/doc/running.rst

    * - ``-h`` or ``--help``
      - Print help message.
    * - ``--input_path``
      - One or more input path(s).
 Each path is a NESTML file, or a directory containing NESTML files.
-Directories will be searched recursively for files matching '\*.nestml'.
+Directories will be searched recursively for files matching "\*.nestml".
    * - ``--target_path``
      - (Optional) Path to target directory where generated code will be written into.
 Default is ``target``, which will be created in the current working directory if it does not yet exist.
    * - ``--target_platform``